peanutbutterclassic/insync/README.md

 ### Unfixed Bugs

 The aim was to create a functioning quiz website.
 Major bug fixes have been performed and reported in the TESTING section.
 Considering the limited time left before deadline, addressing and fixing the validation of CSS and Javascript errors or warning shall be put on pending since the website is already working as expected.
-However, additional efforts will be allocated to improve the quality of the code after receiving comments from external review.
+However, additional efforts will be allocated to improve and address issues such as favicon errors that keeps popping up and error 404.

 ## Deployment

-- The site was deployed to GitHub pages.
+- The site is deployed on GitHub pages.
 The steps to deploy are as follows:
-  - The live link can be found here - [InSync](https://peanutbutterclassic.github.io/insync/)
+  - The live link is available here - [InSync](https://peanutbutterclassic.github.io/insync/)

 ## Credits